 Unless otherwise stated, the financial information appearing in this prospectus is presented in U.S. dollars.
-In this prospectus references to "peso," "pesos" or "Ps." are to Mexican pesos, and references to "U.S. dollar," "U.S. dollars," "dollar," "dollars" or "US\$" are to United States dollars.
+In this prospectus references to "peso," "pesos" or "Ps." are to Mexican pesos, and references to "U.S. dollar," "dollar," "dollar," "dollar," are to United States dollars.